Global19-atlassian-net/iODKbook2/AlgLin/source/algebra_of_matrices_Sage.rst

    w_i\ =\ a\,x_i\, +\, b\,y_i\,,\qquad i\,=\,1,2,\ldots,n.

+..
 By analogy with the column vectors, the :math:`\,n`-element vectors over a field :math:`\,K\,` form, with respect to vector addition and scalar multiplication, the :math:`\,n`-dimensional vector space over that field.

+The :math:`\,n`-element vectors over a ring :math:`\,P\,` form a free module with respect to vector addition and scalar multiplication (for :math:`\,n`-size vectors over a field the module is a vector space).

+.. (vectors over a field form a vector space over that field).

+.. (when the ring is a field: :math:`\ P=K,\ ` this is an :math:`\,n`-dimensional vector space over that field).

 **Dot Product of vectors.**

-Dot product (scalar product) of two vectors of the same size is defined by the sum of products of corresponding elements:
+Dot product (scalar product) of two vectors of the same size is defined as the sum of products of corresponding elements:

 .. math::